charmplusplus/charm/doc/charm++/manual.rst

      cb.send(msg);
    }

-A CkCallback will accept any message type, or even NULL.
+A *CkCallback* will accept any message type, even *nullptr*.
 The message is immediately sent to the user’s client function or entry point.
 A library which returns its result through a callback should have a clearly documented return message type.
 The type of the message returned by the library must be the same as the type accepted by the entry method specified in the callback.
+Note that message flag(s) may be passed as an optional argument to “send;” for example, :code:`send(_, CK_MSG_EXPEDITED)` will send a message with expediency.

 As an alternative to “send”, the callback can be used in a *contribute* collective operation.
 This will internally invoke the “send” method on